apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Christian Oliver's former wife Jessica Klepser pays tribute to actor, young daughters after fatal plane crash**
+**Donald Trump mocks Joe Biden over stutter**

-You can read more about it [here](https://abc7.com/christian-oliver-daughters-wife-jessica-klepser/14288113/).
+You can read more about it [here](https://www.washingtonpost.com/politics/2024/01/06/trump-biden-stutter/).

 ## Requirements
 - Python 3.8